pantheon-systems/documentation/source/content/certification/study-guide-cms/05-cms.md

 Most website frameworks like Drupal and WordPress use databases to cache internal application objects along with queries for normal page requests, which causes increased load-times.

 While the CDN provides caching to speed up the performance for anonymous users, it does not cache pages when users are logged in.
 Object Cache speeds up performance for logged-in users by remembering, or caching, results from database queries.
 When another user loads the page, the results are provided from the Object Cache which is stored in memory without querying the database again.
 This results in much faster page load times, and less strain on database resources.
-For more information, see [https://docs.pantheon.io/guides/object-cache](https://docs.pantheon.io/guides/object-cache)
+For more information, see [Object Cache Overview](/object-cache)

 ### Failover Database Server

 The Pantheon Platform has redundancy built-in throughout our containerized infrastructure.
 In addition, sites with Multizone Failover get a replicated database in an alternative availability zone for even higher availability.
-For more information, see [https://docs.pantheon.io/multizone-failover](https://docs.pantheon.io/multizone-failover).
+For more information, see [this documentation page](/multizone-failover).

 ### Email